dhabersack/islovely.co/_firetips/2020-06-27-counting-months-from-zero.md

 // Counting in an array start at 0, so the months are numbered from 0 to 11.
 // A year still has 12 months, but we need to shift their index down by 1.

-// While January is the 1st month for us, it’s the 0th entry in the array. months[0] // ⇒ 'January'
+// While January is the 1st month for us, it’s the 0th element in the array. months[0] // ⇒ 'January'

 // The index of December is also one less than what we would say.